Gurudutt-Goswami/JavaScript-Fundamentals/README.md

 var und = undefined
 var und1;
 console.log(und, und1)
-/*In case you don’t specify any value for a variable & print it even then its value is going to be undefined */
 ````
+#### In case you don’t specify any value for a variable & print it even then its value is going to be undefined

 #### Boolean
 ````
 a = true